alphagov-mirror/gsp/docs/gds-supported-platform/per-namespace-gateway-opt-in.md

 # Per-namespace istio gateways

 We are migrating from using a single `ingressgateway` in `istio-system` to an `ingressgateway` in each namespace.
-At present this requires an "opt-in" via `-cluster-config` values settings to enable.
+You must opt into / enable an ingressgateway in each namespace via `*-cluster-config` values.

 For example, from `tech-ops-cluster-config`'s `sandbox-values`: